Thomas55555/husqvarna_automower/README.md

 ### Services

 With the `husqvarna_automower.park_and_start` service you can override the curent schedule for a specific time.
-Example for starting without the schedule for 120 minutes:
+Possible values for the duration are 1...60480 minutes (6 weeks) Example for starting without the schedule for 120 minutes:
 ```
 service: husqvarna_automower.park_and_start